vlad-x/get-figma-styles/README.md

 (between the slashes)

 2. get your Figma API key:
-go to your file and create a new token in the
-Personal Access Tokens section
+go to your profile and create a new token in the Personal Access Tokens section

 3. set environment variables>: